evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

 ## Habitable zone

 As we've shown, the planets receive more sunlight as the Sun's mass increases.
 As a result, if the Earth's distance to the Sun does not change, its average global temperature will increase.
-If it gets too hot, Earth's oceans will start to boil and that will mean the end of life.
+If it gets too hot, Earth's oceans will start to boil and that will probably be the death sentence to all the life on our planet.
 In astronomy, the range of distances from a star at which liquid water can exist on the surface of a planet is called the star's *habitable zone*.
 As Doctor Carl increases the mass of the Sun, its habitable zone moves *further away*.

-We can see from Figure 3 that the massive Sun would have more distant habitable zone.
+We can see from Figure 3 that massive Sun would have more distant habitable zone.
 In this case, the Earth would be too close the Sun, and the water would boil and evaporate.
-Therefore, Carl Cox need to be very careful and not keep Sun's mass high for long periods of time.
+Therefore, Carl Cox needs to be very careful and try not to keep Sun's mass high for too long.
 Otherwise, the heat will destroy all life on the planet.

 <div class='isTextCentered'>
   <img class='isMax100PercentWide isTextCentered' src='/image/blog/2016-09-03-big-sun-experiment/star_habitable_zone.png' alt='More massive stars are much brighter'>